⚡ End of Year Sale! 10% OFF all paid plans. Use code PG10JAN. Explore Plans

 Creating a Paid Group

-However, in order to build paid membership site using PayPal, you first need to create a paid group.
-Click on the ‘ProfileGrid’ option under ‘ProfileGrid’.
-Next, click on the ‘Add New’ option on the top left corner.
-You will get a ‘New Group’ page for determining the content and type of the group.
+To build a membership site using PayPal, you’ll first need to create a paid group.
+Start by clicking on the ‘ProfileGrid’ option under the ‘ProfileGrid’ menu.
+Then, click on the ‘Add New’ button in the top left corner.
+This will take you to a ‘New Group’ page where you can set up the content and type of the group.

 Build Paid Membership Site Using PayPal group manager

-Again, if you want to make an existing group into a paid one, then just click on the ‘Setting’ option on the bottom left corner of the group.
-You will land on the ‘Edit Group’ page, from there activate the toggle for the paid group option.
+If you want to turn an existing group into a paid one, click on the ‘Setting’ option at the bottom left of the group.
+On the ‘Edit Group’ page, simply activate the toggle for the paid group option

 Build Paid Membership Site Using PayPal edit group page

-Given below is the frontend view of a paid group called ‘Sports’.
+Given below is the frontend view of a paid group: ‘Sports’.

 Build Paid Membership Site Using PayPal paid groups